heliosproj/HeliOS/BUILD_GUIDE_ST.md

 ### Linux
 1. Extract the downloaded archive
-2. Run the installer script with appropriate permissions
+2. Run the installer script as the root user (sudo)
 3. Follow the on-screen instructions

 ---